asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 ## *SIP AND PUFF Tab*: Using a Pressure Sensor

 If an analog pressure sensor like e.g. the sensor type MPXV7007GP is connected to the FABI system, actions for Sip and Puff (suck and blow) can be defined.
 The analog voltage value must be connected to the solder contact A0 of the microcontroller board.
-Furthermore, the sensor must be supplied with voltage (connect 5V and GND correctly).
+Furthermore, the sensor needs the correct supply voltage (connect 5V and GND correctly).

 In the *SIP AND PUFF Tab*, corresponding threshold values for the strength of sipping or puffing can be set.
 In the *ACTIONS Tab*, corresponding actions can be selected that can be triggered by these activities.
 The idle value of the sensor (when neither sipping nor puffing is performed) is in the middle of the value range, around 512.